ilkerceng/react-redux-blog/README.md

 # React Redux CRUD App

+## What i want to to existing code
+### client
+- update dependencies
+- add parcel instead of webpack
+- use lerna for client and server
+- convert all components to hook api
+- lastly but not sure i may use unstated-next library instead of redux

+### server
+- enable working with sql and nosql lib

 **Note: As of Nov 30th 2016, the code has been updated to work w/ latest versions of its dependencies!**

 <img src='https://david-dm.org/rajaraodv/react-redux-blog.svg' />